 - Once an arrow key is pressed, you can press the same arrow key or the opposite arrow key to resize the window.

 When playing a computer game, it most likely defaults to a fullscreen mode that prevents the game from resizing.
 To resize a game window, the game must first be capable of being played in a windowed mode.
 If available, the setting is found in the game settings and may be labeled "borderless fullscreen" or "window mode" or be a checkbox.
 Once in a window mode, it may be possible to resize the window using any of the methods mentioned on this page.
 However, keep in mind that some games only have a window mode for performance reasons and may still not support the ability to be resized.

 How to resize a window on a Mac

-- Minimize - Clicking this button (yellow circle), which looks like a dash, will collapse the window into the Dock.
+- Minimize - Clicking this button (yellow circle), which looks like a dash, collapses the window into the Dock.

-- Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, will toggle the window between full and nearly full (not maximized) screen.
+- Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, toggles the window between full and nearly full (not maximized) screen.

 - Custom size - First, make sure that the window is not maximized.
 Then, hover your mouse cursor over the corner, bottom, or top of the window.
 Click and drag to resize the window to the size you desire.